Floyd Bennett

-Floyd Bennett (October 25, 1890 – April 25, 1928) was a United States Naval Aviator, along with then USN Commander Richard E. Byrd, to have made the first flight to the North Pole in May 1926.
+Floyd Bennett (October 25, 1890 – April 25, 1928) was a United States Naval Aviator who, along with then USN Commander Richard E. Byrd, made the first flight to the North Pole in May 1926.
 However, their claim to have reached the pole is disputed.

 Biography

 Bennett was born in Warrensburg, New York, in 1890.
 He was an automobile mechanic before he enlisted in the Navy in 1917, during World War I. Bennett attended flight school, learned to fly and was rated as an Aviation Pilot.
 Bennett served with Richard E. Byrd on an aviation survey of Greenland in 1925, on which Byrd came to respect his ability as a pilot.

 North Pole flight

 Byrd named Bennett as his pilot for an attempt to reach the North Pole by air in 1926.
-The expedition was financed by John D. Rockefeller, Jr., Edsel Ford, Vincent Astor and T. F. Ryan.
+The expedition was financed by John D. Rockefeller Jr., Edsel Ford, Vincent Astor, Rodman Wanamaker and T.F.
+Ryan.

 Bennett was at the controls on May 9 as the two men made their attempt, in a Fokker tri-motor called the Josephine Ford.
 They returned to their airfield in Spitzbergen on that day.
-During the flight, the aircraft's engine developed an oil leak.
+During the flight, one of the aircraft's engines developed an oil leak.
 Bennett advised turning back but Byrd decided to continue the flight.
 Although members of the European press were skeptical of their claim (because it seemed that the plane had been away from Spitzbergen too briefly to have reached the North Pole), Byrd and Bennett were lionized as heroes in America.

 Both Bennett and Byrd received the Medal of Honor, as well as the Navy Distinguished Service Medal for this feat.
 Upon their arrival in the United States, Byrd was awarded the Hubbard Medal of the National Geographic Society and Bennett was awarded a gold medal from the society in recognition of their achievement.
 The subsequent discovery of Byrd's diary of the flight, with erased (but still legible) sextant readings, has been considered as evidence they might not have reached the North Pole.